bossemel/CMFlows/README.md

 To train the [RealNVP](https://arxiv.org/abs/1605.08803) run:
 ```
-python3 RealNVP.py --dataset CLAYTON --epochs 100
+python3 RealNVP.py
 ```

-Available datasets are copula samples from the Clayton, Frank, Gumbel, Gaussian and t-copulas.
+Available datasets are copula samples from the Clayton, Frank or Gumbel copula.
+Available option can be found in ```RealNVP_modules/options```.

-## To run DDSF.py:
+## To run DDSF:

 To train the [Deep Dense Sigmoidal Flow (DDSF)](https://arxiv.org/pdf/1804.00779.pdf) run: